About Wide Open Spaces

 - It assists with increasing strength and fitness and improves balance.

-So, to answer why we call it “WALKING” and not hiking is because we would like our clients to enjoy the trails, without any pressure that “hiking” sometimes lends itself to.
-We also would like our clients to experience not only seeing wonderful sites and having fun but also to assist them on a path to improve their health.
+Because walking and hiking in nature is so good for us, we want our clients to enjoy the trails, without any pressure and we also want them to experience not only seeing wonderful sites and having fun but also to assist them on a path to improve their health

 During our multi-day “walks” our clients do not carry heavy backpacks, overnight in tents or caves, cook over a fire or portable gas stove and endure long and difficult trails without ever stopping to smell the flowers nor enjoy the sights around them.